 City of London By-Law

 One of the requirements under the Provincial legislation is for each municipality to have a by-law that authorizes its emergency management program and emergency response plan.
-London's By-law was passed by City Council on December 18, 2014 and is included in the front of the Emergency Response Plan.
+London's By-law was passed by City Council and is included in the front of the Emergency Response Plan.

 Responsibility for implementing and maintaining London's emergency management program rests with the Corporate Security and Emergency Management Division.

 Our Division works closely with our partner agencies and organizations to ensure our program is comprehensive and promotes interagency collaboration.